 During fiscal year 2019, other operating expenses increased 7.5% or \$348,014, over the previous fiscal year.
-This was due mainly to higher medical bill review fees based on medical bills submitted, increased administrative fees for an additional claims examiner position, higher rent expenses, and the purchase of two replacement vehicles due to high mileage on older vehicles.
-During fiscal year 2018, the Association had lower net claims due mainly to decreased claim reserves.
-Total netclaims during fiscal year 2018 were \$8,766,657 as compared to \$12,712,396 during the previous fiscal year.
-This was a decrease of \$3,945,737 or 31.0%.
-During fiscal year 2018, other operating expenses increased 2.7% or \$120,792, over the previous fiscal year.
-This was due mainly to higher medical bill review fees based on medical bills submitted and increased administrative fees for the human resources position for a whole fiscal year and higher rent expenses.
+This was due mainly to higher medical bill review fees based on medical bills submitted, increased administrative fees for an additional claim examiner position, higher rent expenses, and the purchase of two replacement vehicles due to high mileage on older vehicles.